AMES (singer): 2008–2010: Bird's Eye View

-Kuney's song, which she co-wrote with Tim Myers, "All Downhill From Here" opened the season 5 finale of One Tree Hill (TV series) on May 19, 2008.
-The song was also featured in the documentary "Catfish."
-Other placements include: The Blacklist (NBC), Looking (HBO), Hemlock Grove (Netflix), So You Think You Can Dance (FOX) and advertisements for Macy's, Kleenex, and Pandora.
+Kuney's song, which she co-wrote with Tim Myers, "All Downhill From Here" opened the season 5 finale of One Tree Hill on May 19, 2008.
+The song was also featured in the documentary Catfish.
+Other placements include: NBC's The Blacklist, HBO's Looking, Netflix's Hemlock Grove, FOX's So You Think You Can Dance, and advertisements for Macy's, Kleenex, and Pandora.

 Kuney opened for The Veronicas in the summer of 2008.

 After he heard her cover of his song, The Blower's Daughter, on YouTube, Damien Rice invited Kuney to tour with him in Iceland.

 Spin Move Records released Kuney's debut full-length album, "Bird's Eye View," on August 12, 2008.

 LnA Clothing featured Kuney's song, "Simple Things," on "The Invisible DJ LnA Music Tee," which the company released online and at Ron Herman stores starting in May 2009.
 Purchasers of the t-shirt received a code to download all of the songs listed on the t-shirt from the LnA website.

 As part of Donate Life's Concert Series at The Grove at Farmers Market presented by Palm, Inc. and the Palm Pre and hosted by KBIG-FM, Kuney opened for Gavin Rossdale.